SmingHub/Sming/Sming/Arch/Host/Components/hostlib/README.rst

 on a single-core CPU.
 However, this mode isn't supported in Windows, and Linux requires privileged access and can potentially crash the system.
 Best avoided, I think.

 All ESP code runs at a specific interrupt level, where 0 represents regular code.
-When an interrupt occurs, the level is raised according to the priority of that interrupt.
+Interrupts are triggered from a separate thread (a CThread instance) which calls :cpp:func:` When an interrupt occurs, the level is raised according to the priority of that interrupt.
 Until that code has finished, only interrupts of a higher priority will preempt it.

-The ``set_interrupt_level`` function is used to ensure that threads running at different interrupt levels do not pre-empty each other, as this would introduce problems that do not exist on real hardware.
+Thread 'interrupt' code is sandwiched between calls to `interrupt_begin()` and `interrupt_end()`, which blocks interrupts from other threads at the same or lower level.
+The threads aren't suspended but will block if they call `interrupt_begin()`.
-The main thread is also suspended during interrupt execution.
+However, the main thread (level 0) is halted to reflect normal interrupt behaviour.

 .. envvar:: LWIP_SERVICE_INTERVAL